 The studio primarily makes small wooden boxes for daily use and keeping.
 Forms are revisited and adjusted over time.
 Materials and techniques are chosen in response to the idea at hand, with consideration for both appearance and feel.

-Color appears occasionally in the work, but it’s never applied.
+Color appears occasionally in the work, but it never upstages the wood.

 When it shows up, it comes from material choices—natural contrast between woods, or from inlay that's meant to be felt as much as seen.
 The goal isn't ornament, but emphasis: a way to shift balance, draw the hand, or change how a surface is read.

 Even in these pieces, the underlying form stays restrained.
-Color is allowed to speak only where the structure can support it.
+Color is allowed to speak only when it feels right.

-The focus is not on output, but on arriving at a piece that feels resolved—both visually and physically.
+The focus is not on output, but on arriving at a piece that feels right.

 If you’re looking for a particular piece or future availability, email is the best way to reach out.